rlcmtzc/OpenGBZ/README.md

 This readme should at least include (See OSDMG0v1 and OSDMG0v2 as a template) :
 * **Your name** (and on which board its based of)
 * If you tested the Board and if it works
-* if you have also a Boom-file for the needed components
+* if you have also a BOM-file for the needed components
+* if used in a Build you can link the Build
 * A description of the Features of the Board (also some Pictures would be nice)
 * Additional Info to youre the Board if needed.
-* Short description on how to use the board and a list of parts needed for the Board (if not included in the Boom file)
+* Short description on how to use the board and a list of parts needed for the Board (if not included in the BOM file)

 In the same directory as the readme you should add the .sch and .brd files and gerbers.
 (You can also link to your project if it was created with an online editor just make sure everybody can get the files)